 There are a number of reasons why an EHS audit score matters.
 Firstly, governmental agencies such as the Occupational Safety and Health Administration (OSHA) and the Environmental Protection Agency (EPA) may require this data.
 In addition, your score also helps you gauge where you’re at and set measurable goals moving forward.
 Plus, maintaining a high score presents a positive PR opportunity for your business.

-What should I do before an EHS audit?
+What should I do before an Environmental, Health, and Safety audit?

 Here are three things you should focus on before an EHS audit, as well as helpful tips:

 1. Identify which regulations apply to your facility

 Identify a list of federal, state and local regulatory requirements, and conduct an applicability assessment to determine how each applies to your business.
 Then, on a given frequency (e.g., annually, biannually, etc.), review your list to ensure all updates or changes to the requirement are being met.

 2. Determine what tools you have in place to help you stay compliant

 Having a management system in place is a good way to help keep you in compliance, as well as to help you stay organized.
 Included in a management system could be a tracking system for applicable permits tasks, permit expiration dates, training frequency, and corrective actions, as well as a record-keeping system to maintain critical documents such as health and safety plans, environmental permits, proof of training, SDSs, spills and so on.